camarel/raspifon/README.md

 ## Sound device

-Check the audio device that shall be used
+Check the audio device that shall be used for recording:

 ```
 python3 check-audio-devices.py
 ```

-And set the 'dev_index' in recorder.py
+And set the index to AudioDeviceIndex in settings.ini

+## Telegram Bot

+Please create your own Telegram Bot from @BotFather.
+You will receive a key that must be stored in the settings.ini

 ## Running the bot